Very rarely there are moments where we can just stop and stare at something. This is a big one. Literally.

 Aside from the Royal Suite, which we were more than happy to stay in, there are two more suites with similar sizes of 243m² (2,615 sq ft) and 250m² (2,690 sq ft), however offering two bedrooms, the King Suite and the African Suite, both again with commanding views of the resort.

 And then there is a special little extra Suite that you will find no information about anywhere else on the Internet, because it is actually not directly advertised anywhere.
 The room doesn’t cost anything either.
 Those who might jump in now and are ready to book, be advised, there is no “free lunch” and the room is by invitation only.

 We are talking about the Palace Salon here, which is in fact laid out similarly than the other 250m² (2,690 sq ft) suites, however the big difference is that it is equipped with its own casino.
-You can play Blackjack, Baccarat and Roulette and maybe enjoy some slot machines while having dinner.
+You can play Blackjack, Baccarat, Roulette and you can participate on ncaa tournament betting and maybe even enjoy some slot machines while having dinner.
 Only requirement: You have to put down 500,000 ZAR (~$44,000 USD) in gambling money if you are alone or 1,000,000 ZAR (~$88,000 USD) if you have more than one person wishing to gamble in your own private atmosphere.

 Especially catering for the wealthy Chinese guests with an affinity to gambling, the Suite was just being prepared for an arrival because the Chinese New Year celebrations were just around the corner.

 The incredible gardens around the Palace were awarded national botanical status in 1999 and are 25 hectares in size, where you can spot exquisite bird life and rare plant species.